Friday, July 26, 2024

 Hollywood Studios typically closes around 9:00 nowadays, so make sure you grab some dinner and take in the neon lights as the sun goes down.
 Many people will have accomplished what they wanted to and have left; conversely, there are also people who will have hopped to DHS to hit some of these big attractions.
 Until recently, there was no nighttime spectacular at this park, but with Fantasmic returning, this should spread some of the crowds out during the day.
 Fantasmic is absolutely worth watching - on busier days (with later nights), there are often two showtimes, so choose the later one if you need to hit more attractions first.
 It will generally be less crowded, and more of your time watching the show will be spent after the park closes, allowing you to maximize the actual park hours.

-The last thing left to accomplish , if you didn't rope drop or ILL it, is Rise of the Resistance.
+The last thing left to accomplish , if you didn't rope drop or LL it, is Rise of the Resistance.
 The wait times tend to drop off slightly as the evening wears on.
 Plus the posted wait times are often inflated, especially towards the end of the day to discourage people from jumping in lines right before park close.
 But that’s definitely something you can do here – if you’re in line before the official closing time, they will let you get through the line and ride.
 This essentially extends your day (for “free”) and gives you more time to fit things in.
 As I said earlier, this is a risky strategy given this ride's reliability issues.
-You could also pay to ride this one individually - it's the top (and often only) attraction we would even give a halfhearted endorsement to, in terms of paying for.
+As much as I'm loathe to pay for these a la carte rides, Rise is the one that makes the most sense and will save you a big headache.

 That about sums up a day at Hollywood Studios.
 The average wait time at that park is quite long so you might be spending more of your day in lines than you wanted to.
-Again, I’m not here to shill for Disney and get you to buy Genie+, but if there’s a park where it could be useful, it’s likely this one (and Magic Kingdom, but for different reasons).
-Keep in mind that you can no longer purchase Genie+ ahead of time for the length of your trip, but you can purchase for whatever day or days you want so if you're interested in saving some money, use Genie+ strategically.
-Hollywood Studios can be done without, but it requires a lot of commitment and probably a lot of standing in the hot Florida sun.
+Again, I’m not here to shill for Disney and get you to buy LLMP, but if there’s a park where it could be useful, it’s likely this one (and Magic Kingdom, but for different reasons).
+Being able to book LL in advance will be a big help, so make the most of your selections to minimize your wait times.
+Hollywood Studios can be done without LLMP, but it requires a lot of commitment and probably a lot of standing in the hot Florida sun.

 No comments: